 - Find out about federal and provincial licensing, local safety and health regulations, environmental protection rules, liability, employee deductions and labour standards.

 To learn more about starting your own business, a good place to get a lot of information is www.SmallBusinessBC.ca.
-This website includes helpful information, videos, articles and tips for anyone interested in starting their own business.
-Small Business BC also publishes a series of How To Checklists that can help you start a business successfully, as well as get it off the ground and earning revenue.
+This website includes helpful information, videos, articles, and tips for anyone interested in starting their own business.
+Small Business BC also publishes a series of How To Checklists that can help you start a business successfully, as well as get it off the ground and earn revenue.

-Starting a Business in BC contains links to resources on government regulations, business permits and licences, an import and export guide, and more.
+The Starting a Small Business Guide goes through the steps most small businesses will have to take to start operating in BC and contains links to resources on government regulations, business permits and licences, an import and export guide, and more.